Louisiana HiSET® Requirements

 - Residency: You do not have to be a resident of Louisiana to take the HiSET exam.

 - Test Preparation or Instruction: The state of Louisiana requires test preparation or instruction and authorization to test for eligible students 16–18 years of age.
-See additional policies below.

 - Practice Test:

 - Identification: All applicants must present state and/or government-issued identification on test day at the HiSET test center.
-State and/or government-issued ID may include driver's licenses, valid passports, military IDs, or other forms of government-issued identification that show name, address, date of birth, signature and photograph are acceptable forms of identification.
+State and/or government-issued ID including driver's licenses, valid passports, military IDs, or other forms of government-issued identification that show name, address, date of birth, signature and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.

 Make sure you read and understand all of the State Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in Louisiana.